 When we receive child protection records from other schools, we will ensure key staff such as the DSL and SENCO are aware as required.

 If a pupil is withdrawn from the school having not reached the normal date of transfer; due to a family move or any other reason, all efforts will be made to identify any new address and the school to which they are being admitted and to ensure that their educational records are sent without delay to the child’s new school.
-If the parent/carer fails to provide this information, an urgent referral will be made to the Family Early Help Service through the Single Point Of Contact (SPOC)/SPOC FEH Team Manager in order that they might make further enquiries.
+If the parent/carer fails to provide this information, an urgent referral will be made to the Family Early Help Service through in order that they might make further enquiries.
 If this school receives educational records concerning a child who is not registered with us, the records will be returned promptly to the sending school with a note, advising them to refer to their LA’s Children’s Services Department.
-A child’s name will only be removed from the School’s Admissions Register in accordance with the DfE guidance Working together to improve school attendance.
+A child’s name will only be removed from the School’s Admissions Register in accordance with the DfE’s statutory guidance Working together to improve school attendance.

 We will inform the Local Authority when we are about to add or delete a pupil’s name from the school admission register for any reason in accordance with Southwark’s Children Missing Education (CME) Protocol.